 Moving forward several decades later, Puma established itself as among the most recognized brands in the world creating sports shoes for the world’s top athletes.
 However, the brand also shifted into more fashionable shoes as it crosses over as a lifestyle shoe manufacturer.

-Resurrected from Puma’s extensive archive, the Puma Roma was first released in 1968 as running shoe.
+Resurrected from Puma’s extensive archive, the running shoe Puma Roma was first released in 1968.
 It was specifically designed for sprints and hurdles and other track and field sports.
 The shoe was initially designed with a padded nylon-suede material.